This is a German line of our family. There is not very much here to go on, but I do hope that it will grow in time!

 Enter Miss Caroline Anne Robinson or Robertson.
 A mere age 23 at their marriage on 7 April 1860 in Liverpool, Caroline was about 25 years younger than her new husband!

 Did William deliberately chose a younger woman, feeling she would have the energy needed to care for his young and growing family?
-I'd imagine that was a consideration.
-I'd like to believe that he thought highly of her as well.
+I'd imagine that was a consideration, but I'm sure he thought highly of her as well.

 At any rate, she settled right into her role as wife and stepmother, and very quickly added "Mother" to her crown of achievements when she and William started their own family the following year.

 William and Caroline had the following known children:

 Minnie- Born 1861 in Mill Village.
 Minnie married Burton Mack on 18 October 1881 in Caledonia, Queens Co., Nova Scotia.
 Burton was a census taker for the 1891 Nova Scotia Census.
 The couple eventually immigrated to America.
 Minnie died in 1915 and Burton died in 1924.
 They repose in the Cedarville Cemetery in Plymouth, Massachusetts.10,12

 Howard Breton- Born 6 August 1863 in Mill Village and baptized 5 November the same year in Liverpool's Trinity Angelican Church.
 Howard married Nellie McKenna on 4 June 1895 in Liverpool and supported his family as a farmer.
 Howard Breton Mailman suffered a cerebral hemorrhage caused by arteriosclerosis and died on 6 October 1920 in Charleston, Queens Co., Nova Scotia.
 He was buried the next day in the Old Cemetery in Charleston.10,11

 Caroline- Born 12 July 1872 in Charleston, Queens Co., Nova Scotia.10